serverless-nextjs/serverless-next.js/README.md

 ### Motivation

 Since Next.js 8.0, [serverless mode](https://nextjs.org/blog/next-8#serverless-nextjs) was introduced which provides a new low level API which projects like this can use to deploy onto different cloud providers.
+However, Next.js doesn't provide the full serverless routing logic, hence why this project is needed to fill the gap.
+The long-term vision is to allow you to self-host with various clouds, starting with AWS.

 This project is a better version of the [serverless plugin](https://github.com/serverless-nextjs/serverless-next.js/tree/master/packages/deprecated/serverless-plugin) which focuses on addressing core issues like [next 9 support](https://github.com/serverless-nextjs/serverless-next.js/issues/101), [better development experience](https://github.com/serverless-nextjs/serverless-next.js/issues/59), [the 200 CloudFormation resource limit](https://github.com/serverless-nextjs/serverless-next.js/issues/17) and [performance](https://github.com/serverless-nextjs/serverless-next.js/issues/13).

 ### Design principles

 1. Zero configuration by default

-There is no configuration needed.
+There is little to no configuration needed.
 You can extend defaults based on your application needs.

 2. Feature parity with Next.js

 Users of this component should be able to use Next.js development tooling, aka `next dev`.
 It is the component's job to deploy your application ensuring parity with all of next's features we know and love.
+We try to emulate all or most of the routing and server-side logic from Next.js and optimize it for a serverless environment.
 Below you can find a list of the features that are currently supported.

 3. Fast deployments / no CloudFormation resource limits.